Please enable JS

 For example, instead of buying water for children, we work with community to build and maintain water facilities so that they can enjoy water sustainably.

-Your sponsored child will benefit from the entire community development through areas including education, food and agriculture, water and sanitation, health, economic development, and love and protection.
+Your sponsored child will benefit from the entire community development through areas including health, education, water, livelihoods and child protection.

 3. What countries are covered by World Vision Child Sponsorship?